Learning & Teaching

 For as long as I can remember, I’ve been asking: What are minds, and how do they connect to movement?
 More recently, that question has take new forms such as: How can we better understand ourselves in the context of our interactions within our environments?
 What sorts of philosophies guide us as we build our cities and technologies, especially in transportation?
 How might we enter a new way of thinking that can hold the space for what now seem like dichotomies and contrasts?

 A term I use often to discuss all this movement is way-making.
 Way-making is a term inspired by Taoism that can be understood as the movement of the body as well as the movement of the mind: “Way-making blunts the sharp edges and untangles the knots; it softens the glare and brings things together on the same track.”
-(Ames and Hall, 2003 in Boulton, 2024).
+(Ames and Hall, 2003).
 This framing seeks to link the work of many who are rethinking the dualistic views that influence our actions, relationships, and fields of study.

 While the ideas of way-making and navigability may seem complex or esoteric at first, they have clear effects on: